-- A. Manufacturer's Field Service: Engage a factory-authorized service representative to test and inspect components, assemblies, and equipment installations, including connections. - B. Furnish a letter from the control manufacturer stating that all controls have been checked for operation and calibration, and the system is operating as designed. - C. Furnish a letter from an authorized factory representative of the air conditioning unit manufacturer stating that the complete refrigeration installation including pipe sizing and routing and operating and safety controls has been checked and is operating properly.
+- A. Manufacturer's Field Service: Engage a factory-authorized service representative to test and inspect components, assemblies, and equipment installations, including connections. - B. Furnish a letter from an authorized factory representative of the air conditioning unit manufacturer stating that the complete refrigeration installation including pipe sizing and routing and operating and safety controls has been checked and is operating properly.

-D. Tests
+C. Tests

-- Include all tests specified and/or required under laws, rules and regulations of all departments having jurisdiction.
+- 1. Include all tests specified and/or required under laws, rules and regulations of all departments having jurisdiction.
 Tests shall also be performed as indicated herein and other sections of the specifications. - 2.
 After all systems have been completed and put into operation, subject each system to an operating test under design conditions to ensure proper sequence and operation throughout the range of operation.
 Make adjustments as required to ensure proper functioning of all systems. - 3.
 All parts of the work and associated equipment shall be tested and adjusted to work properly and be left in perfect operating condition. - 4.
 Correct defects disclosed by these tests without any additional cost to the Owner.
 Repeat tests on repaired or replaced work. - 5.
 Maintain a log of all tests being conducted and have it available for review by the Engineer.
 Log to indicate date, type of tests, duration, and defects noted and when corrected. - 6.
-Special tests on individual systems are specified under individual Specification Sections.

-E. Retesting/Reinspecting: Regardless of whether original tests or inspections were Contractor's responsibility, provide quality-control services, including retesting and reinspecting, for construction that replaced Work that failed to comply with the Contract Documents.
+Special tests on individual systems are specified under individual Specification Sections. - D. Retesting/Reinspecting: Regardless of whether original tests or inspections were Contractor's responsibility, provide quality-control services, including retesting and reinspecting, for construction that replaced Work that failed to comply with the Contract Documents.